getporter/porter/docs/content/authoring-bundles.md

 * `version`: The version of the bundle, uses [semver](https://semver.org)
 * `invocationImage`: The name of the container image to tag the bundle with when it is built.
 The format is `REGISTRY/IMAGE:TAG`.
 Porter will push to this location during `porter build` so select a location that you have access to.
-* `dockerfile`: The relative path to a Dockerfile to use as a template during `porter build`.
+* `dockerfile`: OPTIONAL.
+The relative path to a Dockerfile to use as a template during `porter build`.
 It is your responsibility to provide a suitable base image, for example one that has root ssl certificates installed.
+When a Dockerfile template is not specified, Porter automatically copies the contents of the current directory into /cnab/app/ of the invocation image.
+    When using a Dockerfile template, you must manually copy any files you need in your bundle using COPY statements.

 ## Mixins